WHAT IS PAIN?

 1. Get a diagnosis

 A consultation is required.
-Your doctor or therapist will ask you questions, may ask you to complete some questionnaires, and examine you to ascertain what the most likely diagnosis would be.
+Your doctor or therapist will ask you questions, may ask you to complete some questionnaires, and do a physical examination to determine what the most likely diagnosis could be.

 2. Manage your condition